What is My Role as a Parent?

 Encourage your son or daughter to attend as many campus events as possible during their time here.
 Being involved is the best way to meet active fraternity and sorority members and learn about their chapters.
 Involvement in other student organizations is looked favorably upon during the membership selection process of the Fraternity or Sorority your student is interested.

 Keep an open mind… Fraternity and Sorority Life is not for everyone.
-Just because you have been a fraternity/sorority member does mean that it is the right choice for your son or daughter.
+Just because you have been a fraternity/sorority member does mean that it is the right choice for your student.
 The same can be said if you were not a member of a fraternity/sorority.

 Fraternities and sororities are different on every campus.
 Groups that may have been strong on the campus where you, a family member, friend, colleague attended school may not be the same at Shepherd University.
-Let your son or daughter choose the group that he or she feels the most comfortable joining.
+Let your student choose the group that they feel the most comfortable joining.

-Talk to your son or daughter beforehand about the financial obligation.
+Talk to your child beforehand about the financial obligation.
 Determine who will pay for what and where the limits are.

 Know that the system of fraternity/sorority recruitment is competitive.
 Not everyone who wants to be in a fraternity or sorority will receive a bid.

 Do not become too involved in the sorority/fraternity recruitment process.
-This is your son/daughter’s decision.
+This is your student’s decision.
 Too often, parents do not allow their students to “fight their own battles.”
-By allowing your son or daughter to make their own decision, helps the student mature and gain some assertiveness.
+By allowing your child to make their own decision, it helps the student mature and gain some assertiveness.

-Keep the Fraternity and Sorority Life Office contact information on hand if you have any questions or concerns about Greek life at Shepherd University.
+Keep the Fraternity and Sorority Life Office contact information on hand if you have any questions or concerns about Fraternity and Sorority Life at Shepherd University.